tensorflow/mlir/g3doc/Dialects/Standard.md

 %x = absf %y : tensor<4x?xf8>
 ```

-The `absf` operation takes one operand and returns one result of the same type.
+The `absf` operation computes the absolute value.
+It takes one operand and
-This type may be a float scalar type, a vector whose element type is float, or a
+returns one result of the same type.
+This type may be a float scalar type, a
-tensor of floats.
-It has no standard attributes.
+vector whose element type is float, or a tensor of floats.
+It has no standard
+attributes.

 ### 'exp' operation